Robert E. Rich Jr.: Board roles

 In 1969, Rich was an investor and member of the inaugural board of directors of the Buffalo Sabres of the National Hockey League and later became Vice Chairman of that professional hockey team.

 In 1983, Rich Products Corp. purchased the Buffalo Bisons minor league baseball team.
 The Bisons are the AAA affiliate of the Toronto Blue Jays.
 Rich's also owns the Northwest Arkansas Naturals (the AA affiliate of the Kansas City Royals), and the West Virginia Black Bears, charter members of the Major League Baseball Draft League.
 Rich is chairman of those three baseball clubs and is also a member of the Trustees Council of the University of Rochester.

 Rich has chaired many industry organizations including the National Frozen Food Association (NFFA), the Uniform Code Council (Bar Codes) the Grocery Manufacturers Association (GMA) and Enactus (formerly Students in Free Enterprise - SIFE).

 Rich was elected to the board of directors of Cleveland Clinic in 2002 and chaired philanthropy and a fundraising campaign for the Clinic that raised more than $1.5 billion.
 He then was chairman of Cleveland Clinic for two four-year terms from 2011 to 2019.
 He remains involved with the Clinic today, is their chairman emeritus and assisted in their Centennial Campaign that has raised $2.5 billion.

 Writing

 Rich has authored five books, the proceeds of which were donated to charities including the Cystic Fibrosis Foundation, Boys and Girls Clubs of Western New York, Project Healing Waters, and has co-written a sixth.
-His fifth book, a novel, titled Looking Through Water, is being adapted into a film of the same name.
+His fifth book, a novel, titled Looking Through Water, was adapted into a film of the same name, which was released in 2025.